 For other NDIS services, the NDIA does not require written service agreements.

 While the NDIA is not a party to service agreements between providers and participants, it will take action if the terms do not align with the NDIS Act 2013 and NDIS Price Guide.

 NDIS Quality and Safeguards Commission

-The NDIS Quality and Safeguards Commission (NDIS Commission) is responsible for regulating providers in all states and territories (apart from Western Australia, which is due to transition to the NDIS Commission on 1 December 2020).
+The NDIS Quality and Safeguards Commission (NDIS Commission) is responsible for regulating providers in all states and territories.

 Further information and legislation about service agreements is available on the NDIS Quality and Safeguards Commission website